Is Your School’s Marketing Fragile?

 - Have you recently surveyed your parents to understand their perceptions of the school?

-- Do you know what your “online reputation” is on the major school review sites?
+- Have you claimed your profile(s) on the major school review sites?

-- Do you have an email system (like SchoolMint Connect) to reach out to prospects?
+- Do you have an email or school marketing system to reach out to prospective new families?

 It’s okay if you’re answering no to a lot of these.
 The important thing is to know where you stand and to then develop a plan to address them.
 The list may seem daunting, but start small — and start checking them off.